alphapoint/slate/source/includes/tickets/_api_tix_user_getwithdrawfee.md

 Gets an estimate of a fee for a withdrawal.
 The Products function of the AlphaPoint Admin can set withdraw fees OMS-wide.
 You can also set a withdraw fee programmatically using **SetOMSFee,** but **SetOMSFee** is a System (not User) call with permission reserved to an exchange operator.
 Exchange-wide withdrawal fees cannot be overridden.

+Returns the Fee Amount and Ticket Amount depending on the venue configuration to deduct withdraw fee's or have them be additive (default)

 A user with Trading or Withdraw permissions can obtain withdrawal fee estimates only for products and accounts with which the user is associated; a user with Operator permission can obtain withdrawal fee estimates for any product or account.

 ### Request